jhpyle/docassemble/_docs/objects.md

 number, and [Python] will complain if you ask it to "add" text to a number.)

-Then you could change the `temperature_type` from an interview:
+Then you to change the `temperature_type` from an interview, you might
+write:

 {% highlight yaml %}
 ---